-A ubiquitous technique for enforcing software security involves dynamically monitoring the behavior of programs and taking remedial actions when the programs behave in a way that violates a security policy.
+A ubiquitous technique for enforcing software security is to dynamically monitor the behavior of programs and take remedial action when the programs behave in a way that violates a security policy.
 Firewalls, virtual machines, and operating systems all act as program monitors to enforce security policies in this way.
-We can even think of any application containing security code that dynamically checks input values, queries network configurations, raises exceptions, warns the user of potential consequences of opening a file, etc. as containing a program monitor inlined into the application.
+We can even think of any application containing security code that dynamically checks input values, queries network configurations, raises exceptions, warns the user of potential consequences of opening a file, etc., as containing a program monitor inlined into the application.

 Because program monitors, which react to the potential security violations of target programs, enjoy such ubiquity, it is important to understand their capabilities as policy enforcers.
-Having well-defined boundaries on the enforcement powers of security mechanisms allows security architects to determine exactly when certain mechanisms are needed and saves the architects from attempting to enforce policies with insufficiently strong mechanisms.
+Such understanding is essential for developing systems that support program monitoring and for developing sound languages for specifying the security policies that these systems can enforce.
+In addition, welldefined boundaries on the enforcement powers of security mechanisms allow security architects to determine exactly when certain mechanisms are needed and save the architects from attempting to enforce policies with insufficiently strong mechanisms.